 - On your face, use moisturizers and serums instead of PUFA face oils.
 Look for products with as few PUFAs as far down the ingredients list as possible.
 Since facial skincare products are only being used in small amounts, the PUFA load in the average moisturizer is fairly low and not something to stress too much about.

 - Don’t forget to check for PUFAs in your sunscreens.
 Zinc oxide is the least toxic sunscreen ingredient.

 - In makeup, mineral powder-based products are typically a better choice than oil-based.

 - Consider eliminating PUFAs from other products in your beauty routine, including body scrubs, body washes, self-tanners, hand creams, etc.”

-And coming very soon, Saturée will have a small range of PUFA-free skincare products, to address what’s missing in what is an otherwise saturated (or rather, unsaturated) market.
+And coming very soon, Saturée will have a small range of PUFA-free skincare products, formulated by me, to address what’s missing in what is an otherwise saturated (or rather, unsaturated) market.

 This article only skims the surface of a complex topic, so if you’re keen to dig further, here are links to some further reading: